Chrysoprase & Crystal Chicklet Necklace

-Although unmarked, the design and quality of this 1920s-1930s Art Deco chrysoprase (glass?) and crystal chicklet-style necklace makes me think it’s German.
-The faceting of the crystals is phenomenal, and the mountings of the stones are highly-decorated.
-The metal stone frames and links may be sterling, although they are unmarked.
-This gorgeous piece from my personal collection closes with an older spring-ring clasp.
-Scroll down to see Art Deco earrings and bracelets to wear with this necklace.
+This chrysoprase green necklace has rectangular-shaped stones that alternate with square crystals.
+All are mounted on linked silver-tone frames, in the style of Art Deco chicklet necklaces.
+Although unmarked, the design and quality of this jewel make me think it was made in Germany.
+The faceting of the crystals is superb, and the mountings of the stones are highly-decorated.
+The silver-tone metal may be sterling, although the stone frames are unmarked.
+This gorgeous piece from my personal collection closes with an older-style spring-ring clasp.
+Scroll down to see Art Deco earrings and bracelets to wear with this classic piece.

 Vintage Earrings, 1920s Jewelry, Unsigned JewelryThese Art Deco dangle earrings feature two faceted, oblong chrysoprase (glass?) stones with a faceted, round collet-set crystal at the bottom.
 Each stone is separated by a ring link, so there’s plenty of movement here.
 The original screw-backs were converted to sterling silver ear wires with lever backs for pierced ears by my expert jeweler.
 Note that although the open-back bottom crystals appear dark in the first photo, they are, in fact, clear and sparkly (as in the second photo).
 Scroll down to see a number of chrysoprase pieces that would compliment these earrings.
 This apple-green color is fabulous for women who look best in warm hues.$ 225